Last updated: July 22, 2020. Updated the section on masks. Added section on travel.

 Communion is a central part of our worship, and in many ways it reflects our core values and beliefs.
 Serving communion in the Reformed tradition by passing trays, for example, demonstrates the priesthood of the believer.
 We cannot and should not neglect the symbolic impact of changes in how we serve and share communion.

 Until a vaccine is widely available, baptism by immersion can only be done one at a time.
 That is, after one person is baptized, the baptistry needs to be emptied, cleaned, and refilled.
 If the baptistry can circulate water, it could be kept filled and an appropriate amount of chlorine bleach added to the water after a baptism.
+If candidates to be baptized live in the same household, those baptisms might be done in one service.
 Still, the congregation would need to wait another week to hold the next baptism by immersion.

 For the time being, a congregation could adopt another mode of baptism, such as pouring or sprinkling.
 If desired, when possible, candidates could be offered an immersion experience.